-• EPA is notifying the public that the Agency is proposing to find that the Imperial County nonattainment area (Imperial County) has attained the 1997 8-hour ozone national ambient air quality standard.
+• EPA is notifying the public that the Agency is finding that the Imperial County nonattainment area (Imperial County) has attained the 1997 8-hour ozone national ambient air quality standard.
 Certified monitored air quality data for 2006-2008 shows the area is attaining the standard.
-If EPA finalizes this finding, certain air quality planning requirements will be suspended for the Imperial County for as long as the area continues to attain the standard.
+Upon the effective date of this finding, certain air quality planning requirements will be suspended for the Imperial County for as long as the area continues to attain the standard.